New Border Ideas for Room-Sized Hooked Rug

-When I originally started this rug, I hooked the stair risers as tests for the border.
-This was such a fundamental element of how I started the design, that it was hard to let go.
 The rose I am using in the border is different from the roses in the center of the rug.
 This is the rose from Queen Anne Rose stair riser.
 So I am using some of the design, just now how I originally intended.

-I spread the rug out on the livingroom floor and placed paper cut outs where I wanted the roses for the border.
+I spread the rug out on the living room floor and placed paper cut outs where I wanted the roses for the border.
 Below are photos showing how I drew up the individual designs using a fat marker.
 After I cut them out, it is easy to move them around until I have an arrangement I like.
 I am not going to get too worried about having them exactly spaced.
 I like the slightly “off” look better.
 When things are perfect, they are stiff and boring.

 One example is the line around the circle border.
 I originally hooked three lines perfectly in the ditch.
 There was something wrong, it was too perfect.
 I ripped out and rehooked the center line allowing myself to meander three holes on each side of the center line, trying not to make a pattern .
 Then I hooked a row tight against each side.
 Wonderfully planned randomness!